jrkosinski/SCSecAudit/list.md

 **Real-life Examples:** TODO: real-life examples

 **Mitigation/Fix:**
+This is mostly about assumptions and design.
+If your contract design has you calling unknown addresses, the first question to ask might be "is this necessary?".
+The answer might well be yes, and that's ok.
+But if it's a completely unknown address, completely out of the developer's control (e.g. msg.sender), then _no_ assumptions can be made about what that address might be.
+A natural (but naive) assumption to be made might be that the address is not a contract.
+This would be an unsafe assumption.
+Even if your call is just to pay ether to a target address, you may be calling the _receive_ or _fallback_ function of a smart contract.
+And even if you test an address for contract-ness, the test may fail even if the target _is_ a contract.
+So exactly 0 assumptions are safe to make here, and the corresponding precautions must be taken.

 ## Sketchy Randomness
 **Issue: Sketchy Randomness** Whether or not there exists true randomness in the universe is not a settled matter.
 In computing, a level of randomness - while not truly random in the scientific sense - can be considered random enough for a given purpose, i.e. an acceptable 'pseudorandom' value.